JohnsterSpaceProgramOfficial/rtd-test/docs/source/usage.rst

    (.venv) $ pip install lumache

-I'm not sure how this works though...
+I'm not sure how this works though.

 Creating recipes
 ----------------